Idlusen/mpv-ytsub/README.md

 Alternatively, if either of these modules is missing, the script downloads the subtitles via `yt-dlp`.
 Note that the `yt-dlp` solution is a bit slower.

-Should work on Linux and Windows, not tested on MacOS.
+Should work on Linux and Windows, not tested on MacOS, BSDs or any other OS you can think of.

 ## Installation
 Just copy `ytsub.lua` in your mpv scripts directory.